WAT-THE-FRICC/AstroHUD/Customizations/Scoreboard - split to sides/scoreboard-readme.txt

-Moves the player lists to the sides of the screen (sAven HUD (praise pipelord sAven uwu) )
+Splits and moves the player scores to the sides of the screen (sAven HUD (praise pipelord sAven uwu) )

 Copy the file into